peterberkenbosch/kickoff_tailwind/README.md

 ### Once installed what do I get?

-- Webpack support + Tailwind CSS configured in the `app/javascript` directory.
+- Webpack support + Tailwind CSS and StimulusJS configured in the `app/javascript` directory.
-- Devise with a new `username` and `name` field already migrated in.
-Enhanced views using Tailwind CSS.
 - Optional Foreman support thanks to a `Profile`.
 Once you scaffold the template, run `foreman start` to initalize and head to `locahost:5000` to get `rails server`, `sidekiq` and `webpack-dev-server` running all in one terminal instance.
 Note: Webpack will still compile down with just `rails server` if you don't want to use Foreman.
 Foreman needs to be installed as a global gem on your system for this to work. i.e. `gem install foreman`
 - Git initialization out of the box